PrimeFinance/PrimeFinance/README.md

 - 👋 Hi, I’m @PrimeFinance
 - 👀 I’m interested in Data and Business Analytics
 - 🌱 I’m currently learning with @capacityng #NG30daysofLearning to grow my data analytics skills from a Finance and Accounting profile
-- 💞️ I’m looking to collaborate on projects in (Excel, SQL,PowerBI0 and other General Data and BI data Analytics projects
+- 💞️ I’m looking to collaborate on projects in (Excel, SQL, Power BI and other General Data and BI data Analytics projects
 - 📫 How to reach me  [@PROMISEAKWAOWO](https://twitter.com/promiseakwaowo),
 - 📫 How to reach me  https://www.linkedin.com/in/promise-udeme-akwaowo/